ZMYaro/wave-extensions-gallery/README.md

 1. Open GitHub for Windows and sign in with your GitHub account
 2. Go to http://github.com/zmyaro/wave-extensions-gallery and sign in with the same account
 3. Click the “Clone in Windows” button; GitHub for Windows should automatically download the files
+2. Follow the steps in the section above to get the necessary external libraries

 ####Running the app
 1. Open Google App Engine Launcher (installed with the App Engine SDK)